murrayo/yaspe/README.md

 To run _yaspe_ over multiple input files, for example a few days or a week, use the following steps:

 - Copy all the SystemPerformance html files to one folder
-- Use the `-a` (append) option to put all the metrics in the database
+- Use the `-a` (append) option to put all the metrics in the database (also `-x` if you want iostat)
-- Use the `-e` (existing database option) to chart the appended database
+- Use the `-e` (existing database option) to chart the appended database (also `-x` if you want iostat)

 __Note:__ This works by appending data to database that contains extracted SystemPerformance data.
 If the SystemPerformance files have a short sample period this can result in long run times and large output files with many data points.
 It may be a bit clunky to work with in the browser.
+I suggest you run over a week without iostat (`-x`), then use the method above to deep dive on a day or couple of days.

+Example of running over multiple days;
-For example, change to the folder with the html files and run the commands:
+- change to the folder with the html files and run the commands, run:

 ```plaintext
 for i in `ls *.html`;do docker run -v "$(pwd)":/data --rm --name yaspe yaspe ./yaspe.py -i /data/"${i}" -a; done